 Case Conferencing is frequently cited as an important component of an effective Ryan White HIV/AIDS Program-funded clinic and several evidence-based practices list case conferencing as a core component.
-In spite of this, case conferencing itself is often not well-defined.
+Despite this, case conferencing itself is often not well-defined.
 While the core components of a successful case conferencing strategy targeted to reach viral suppression, are not fully defined, the following components were identified in the CQII Initiative as useful:

-- Regularly scheduled - Triage and selection process to prioritize (not spontaneous or everyone) - Standard format for presenting (often using a standard form) - Didactic at the beginning - Structured presentation - Questions/consultation - Development of a strategy/next steps - Strategy and next steps are documented in the patient's record - Patient record records the extent to which strategy and next steps are implemented and the apparent result(s) of these - Subsequent case conferences for the same patient review strategies and next steps developed previously, document what did (and did not) work and a revised strategy and next steps. - Staff both consult and present their own cases
+- Regularly scheduled - Triage and selection process to prioritize (not spontaneous or everyone) - Standard format for presenting (often using a standard form) - Didactic at the beginning - Structured presentation - Questions/consultation - Development of a strategy/next steps - Strategy and next steps are documented in the patient's record - Patient record records the extent to which strategy and next steps are implemented and the apparent result(s) of these - Subsequent case conferences for the same patient review strategies and next steps developed previously, document what did (and did not) work, and a revised strategy and next steps.